goldstz2/College-Majors-Replication-Package/README.md

 # Interceptions-Wins-Final-Project
-This is my Final Project for STA145, I analyzed the relationship that interceptions have with wins and used the Philadelphia eagles as the observed team, both interceptions thrown and caught were accounted for.
+This is my Final Project for STA145, I analyzed the relationship that interceptions have with wins and used the Philadelphia eagles as the observed team, both interceptions thrown and caught were accounted for and reflected clear results.

 ## **Instructions**
+To utilize the script, open the "goldstz2_final_project_script" file that contains the code, and the "goldstz2_Sheet 1.csv"

 ## **Data**
 The data collected for this project were the interceptions recorded for the Philidelphia Eagles from the 2015 to 2018 season, The main goal was to figure out if there is a correlation between interceptions recorded and wins.
 I analyzed each game for each season on EPSN and Pro Football Reference.